-The Beach Pool has a water slide, waterfall, and zero-entry pool area.
-And there is a stunning white sand beach overlooking the Seven Seas Lagoon.
-You can see Cinderella Castle and Magic Kingdom in the distance.
+Grand Floridian’s Beach Pool has a water slide, waterfall, and zero-entry pool area.
+Outside the pool area, there’s a stunning white sand beach overlooking Seven Seas Lagoon.
+You can see Cinderella Castle and Magic Kingdom in the distance from the pool area.

-Sitting beside the pool is a fun, Alice in Wonderland-themed aquatic play area for children.
+Next to the pool, there’s an Alice in Wonderland-themed aquatic play area for children.
 This separately fenced area is an excellent place for children to play while parents relax.

 #6 The Lava Pool at Disney’s Polynesian

 You probably thought Disney’s Polynesian Village Resort would be in the top five best Disney Resort pools, didn’t you?
 It would be great if this resort pool weren’t so crowded all the time!
 I have no complaints about the Lava Pool, except for the crowds!

 Don’t get me wrong, all of the pools can get crowded.
 But getting around is a little awkward, with the volcano taking up one side of the pool.
 We have also found it exceptionally difficult to secure a seat during high crowd times.

-However, the Lava pool does have a pretty cool waterslide that travels under a footbridge.
-Additionally, there’s a zero-entry area, and a waterfall feature runs off the volcano into the pool.
+However, the Lava pool has a 142-foot water slide that travels under a footbridge.
+In addition to the slide, there’s a zero-entry area and a waterfall feature that runs off the volcano into the pool.

 Related: The Pools at Disney’s Polynesian

-The Lava Pool is one of my top choices for whirlpool spas at Disney World.
-The sizable spa at the Polynesian sits toward the back of the pool.
-It has an infinity-edge facing out toward Cinderella Castle.
-Nice, right?
+Polynesian’s Lava Pool has one of the best whirlpool spas at Disney World.
+This sizable spa sits toward the back of the pool.
+It has an infinity edge that faces out toward Cinderella Castle.

 Related: Disney’s Polynesian Resort Review